Coalición Floresta Logo Coalición Floresta Search Buscar

 1

-The purpose of this law is to establish the legal framework bases to regulate pedestrian infrastructure, in accordance with the multimodal transport system and public spaces, which prioritizes the movement of people in a safe, agile, accessible, and inclusive manner, as a competence of the municipal corporations and the Ministry of Public Works and Transport (MOPT) and its councils.
+The purpose of this law is to establish the bases of the legal framework to regulate pedestrian infrastructure, in accordance with the multimodal transportation system and public spaces, which prioritizes the movement of people in a safe, agile, accessible, and inclusive manner, as a competence of municipal corporations and the Ministry of Public Works and Transport (MOPT) and its councils.

 2